bohendo/my-clippings/highlights/a-philosophy-of-software-design.md

  - loc 2717 - Gerrand makes one comment that I agree with: “The greater the distance between a name’s declaration and its uses, the longer the name should be.”
 The earlier discussion about using loop variables named i and j is an example of this rule.

  - loc 2744 - Even if you do have the self-discipline to go back and write the comments (and don’t fool yourself: you probably don’t), the comments won’t be very good.
 By this time in the process, you have checked out mentally.

- - loc 2766 - you write comments describing the abstractions at the beginning, you can review and tune them before writing implementation code.
-To write a good comment, you must identify the essence of a variable or piece of code: what are the most important aspects of this thing?
-It’s important to do this early in the design process; otherwise you are just hacking code.

- - loc 2766 - If you write comments describing the abstractions at the beginning, you can review and tune them before writing implementation code.
-To write a good comment, you must identify the essence of a variable or piece of code: what are the most important aspects of this thing?
-It’s important to do this early

  - loc 2766 - If you write comments describing the abstractions at the beginning, you can review and tune them before writing implementation code.
 To write a good comment, you must identify the essence of a variable or piece of code: what are the most important aspects of this thing?
 It’s important to do this early in the design process; otherwise you are just hacking code.